 Early this century, with the ever-increasing sophistication of process control, PCA commenced an association with POSITAL, the encoder division of the German Fraba company.
 POSITAL is a world leader of absolute encoders with models to cover the full range of industrial bus systems, Can bus, Profibus, Devicenet and Ethernet to list a few.

-PCA has the unique ability to test and repair all the encoders we assemble and most other non-PCA encoders.
-PCA can identify and replace most of the other encoder manufacturers' products, providing replacements normally with a much faster delivery time.
+PCA Encoders has the unique ability to test and repair some of the incremental encoders that we supply, as well as other incremental non-PCA encoders.
+We can identify and replace most of the other encoder manufacturers’ products.

 Therefore, using PCA encoders in your factory will ensure the minimum of future lost production whilst waiting for replacement parts.